Bayt 'Ittab: War, depopulation and destruction

 A conservation project was undertaken to stabilize the vaulted building utilizing traditional technology.

 Geography

-Bayt ʿIṭāb was located 17.5 km south southwest of Jerusalem, on a high mountain 665 m above sea level, overlooking some lower mountains peaks below.
+Bayt ʿIṭṭāb was located 17.5 km south southwest of Jerusalem, on a high mountain 665 m above sea level, overlooking some lower mountains peaks below.
 A Roman road ran along a narrow ridge to the south of the village which also passed by Solomon's Pools.
 A low cliff to the east of the village was known as 'Arâk el-Jemâl ("the cliff, cavern or buttress of the camels").